 When it does come time to bake them, do not bring them to room temperature.
-Just take them straight from the freezer, coat with the powdered sugar, then bake adding on 1-2 minutes.
+Just take them straight from the freezer, coat them with the powdered sugar, then bake, adding on for 1-2 minutes.

 Do You Have to Chill the Chocolate Crinkle Cookie Dough?

 Yes, you will need to chill the dough before baking them, but only for an hour.
 You want the butter that is in the dough to spread out a little while you bake them.